Mitch Haniger Player Props: Giants vs. Cubs

 Mitch Haniger At The Plate

-- Haniger is hitting .222 with seven doubles, four home runs and eight walks.
+- Haniger has eight doubles, four home runs and eight walks while batting .225.

-- Haniger has picked up a hit in 52.8% of his 36 games this season, with at least two hits in 22.2% of those games.
+- Haniger has picked up a hit in 54.1% of his 37 games this year, with at least two hits in 21.6% of them.

-- Haniger has an RBI in 12 of 36 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 32.4% of his games this season, Haniger has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in two contests.

+- In 13 of 37 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.